HeliumEdu/frontend/README.md

 npm run start
 ```

 A development server will be started at http://localhost:3000.
+Note however that, since part of the way this build was
+hacked together circumvents many of Webpack's most useful features, live changes will not be detected at this time and
+would require a restart of this server.